MyPureCloud/genesys-spark/README.md

 You may also want to join the chat room for the Genesys Cloud [Common UI Development Group](https://apps.mypurecloud.com/directory/#/group/3fd509fa-c20b-4cfe-ab01-f81588d2a510)

+At any given time there are three types of components present in the library:

+- **stable**: Most components fall into this category, and there will be no breaking api changes outside of a major release.
+- **beta**: New components where the API design is still being explored.
+Breaking changes _may_ happen without a major version change.
+- **legacy**: Old components that have been replaced by a new component, or a newer version of the component witn an incompatible API.
+These will be removed in the next major release.

+For more details on the component evolutin process see the full [documentation on the topic](./COMPONENT_EVOLUTION.md)

 ## Demo/Documentation

 [Lives here](https://apps.inindca.com/common-ui-docs/#/genesys-webcomponents/latest)